DiegoAndresLagos/BI_DataAnalysis_Project/README.md

 English Version

-# BI_DataAnalytics_Project
+# business-intelligence-data-analysis-project
 ## Project Description

-The **BI_DataAnalytics_Project** is a comprehensive initiative developed within an **agile framework**, structured into eight sprints, with a ninth sprint dedicated to managing NoSQL databases using MongoDB.
+The **business-intelligence-data-analysis-project** is a comprehensive initiative developed within an **agile framework**, structured into eight sprints, with a ninth sprint dedicated to managing NoSQL databases using MongoDB.
 Additionally, to reinforce my knowledge in data visualization and dashboard creation with Power BI, I have included an additional mini-project focused on sales analysis within the video game industry.
 The primary goal of this project is to showcase my skills in data analysis and business intelligence.
 Throughout its development, I have applied advanced data analysis techniques using **SQL, Python, Power BI, and MongoDB** for ETL processes, modeling, analysis, visualization, and data interpretation to generate valuable insights that facilitate business decision-making.

 ## Project Objectives